PRECISION BUOYANCY CONTROL BENEFITS

 Efficiency, Relaxation and Enjoyment

-A diver with weak scuba buoyancy control tends to be very distracted and task-loaded when diving.
+A diver with imperfect scuba buoyancy control tends to be very distracted and task-loaded when diving.

 They often have a permanent grip on their low-pressure inflator; attempting to correct every minor deviance in depth with an additional ‘squirt’ of air into or out of their BCD.